php-defer/php-defer/README.md

 ## Installation

 PHP Defer supports all PHP versions from `^5.3` to `^7.4`.
-The following commands will install the latest possible version of PHP Defer for your PHP interpreter.
+The following command will install the latest possible version of PHP Defer for your PHP interpreter.

 ```
 composer require "php-defer/php-defer:^3.0|^4.0|^5.0"